liborty/rstats/README.md

 * Vector additions, subtractions and products (scalar, kronecker, outer),
 * Other relationships and measures of difference,
+* Our `median correlation`,
 * Pearson's, Spearman's and Kendall's correlations,
-* Our `median correlation`,
 * Joint pdf, joint entropy, statistical independence (based on mutual information).
-* `Contribution` measure of a point to geometric median
+* `Contribution` measure of a point's impact on the geometric median

 The simpler methods of this trait are sometimes unchecked (for speed), so some caution with data is advisable.